xytechsystems/documentation/docs/REST-API Guide/Upsert.md

 ## PUT payload concepts
 The most common use of the PUT method will be where a 3rd party identifier is known and you wish to create or update a Xytech record.
 The external identifier is likely to be stored in the "external_key" field of the record.

 What is important, is to supply the external_key field
 1. In the URL
-2. As a lookup field in the payload within the key field object
+2. As a payload field within the key field object (this is for lookup of existing record)
-3. Within the root body of the payload
-This will ensure correct insert or update functionality.
+3. Within the root body of the payload (this is for inserting the value) This will ensure correct insert or update functionality.

 Example to upsert a Job: